Our External Outreach

 Professor Griffin co-supervises doctoral research undertaken in the Centre for Law, Science and Policy, and has collaborated with Dr. Sarah Cooper on a number of projects about wrongful conviction and forensic evidence.

-Dr Hugh Koch
+Professor Hugh Koch

-Dr. Hugh Koch is both a Fellow of the British Psychological Society and the Expert Witness Institute.
+Professor Hugh Koch is both a Fellow of the British Psychological Society and the Expert Witness Institute.

 He is collaborating with the Centre for Law, Science and Policy to further his interest in improving the interfaces between law and psychology, especially in his current research area, namely ‘tolerance of uncertainty’ amongst experts, and the assessment of credibility in civil cases.